Easy to Difficult Bible Trivia Quiz

 Explain the main purpose of baptism.

 a.
-Baptism is a confirmation that a person is an upstanding church member.
+Baptism is a confirmation that a person is an upstanding member of the church.

 b.
 The act is a public declaration of purification and cleansing of sin.